the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 - Wincon wonders, International Trade Center, and Manhattan Project can no longer have their production hurried.
 	- International Trade Center is buffed, however: it adds +5 Water, +50% to the owning city's total Water yields, and +3 Water to city connections.
 	- Biosphere Project also buffed: its production cost is cut in half and building it doubles the number of terraform charges granted to Mechanized Workers built after its completion.
+- Supercollider and AI Project no longer give free Great Scientists.
+However...
+	- Supercollider gets an extra +3 base Science, +1 Great Scientist point, creates an Academy improvement on a tile of the player's choosing upon completion, increases the yields of Academies by +4 Science and +2 Water, and adds +2 Science to all active Scientists.
+But it now consumes 8 units of Power instead of 1.
+	- AI Project gets an extra +5 base Science, +2 extra copies of Encrypted Data, boosts Production speed of Terraformer Parts by 150% (previously 15%), gives +15% combat strength to Purge Robots as well as Automated units, and no longer sets off a global alert upon completion.
+But it now consumes 5 units of Power instead of 2.
 - The three "conquer Almaty" wonders (Salvage Bomber, Salvage Helicopter, Salvage Tank Depot) are now more expensive to build, but they add +3 Production instead of reducing the city's Production by that amount.
 - Most of the world/national wonders tied to specific Ancient Wonders can now be built if the Ancient Wonder is up to 5 tiles away from the city.
 There's some that still need to be within 3 tiles of the Ancient Wonder.
 - Salvage Army Depot replaced with Restore Army Depot, which costs 5x more Production (era-based 250 vs. 50), awards an Ancient Armor instead of a Tank (Modern Armor prior to the "increased difficulty" update), adds +25% Production towards Armor units in the owning city, and adds an extra +3 Production to the Army Depot tile.